zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

  * [Plain Java Enabler](#api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md)

-The _PJE_ is the most universal ZOWE API ML enabler.
-This enabler uses only Java, and does not use advanced IoC/DI technologies.
+The _PJE_ is the most universal Zowe API ML enabler.
+This enabler uses only Java, and does not use advanced Inversion of Control (_IoC_) or Dependency Injection (_DI_) technologies.
 The _PJE_ enables you to onboard any REST service implemented in Java, avoiding dependencies, versions collisions, unexpected application behavior, and unnecessarily large service executables.

 Service developers provide onboarding configuration as part of the service source code.
 While this configuration is valid for the development system environment, it is likely to be different for an automated integration environment.
 Typically, system administrators need to deploy a service on multiple sites that have different system environments and requirements such as security.